 We expect constant content and social presence.
-Coca Cola has their ‘Choose Happiness’ campaign, which is a real lesson in how to execute emotional branding well.
+Coca Cola has its ‘Choose Happiness’ campaign, which is a real lesson in how to execute emotional branding well.
 A holistic approach using social media, video advertising on TV and online, collaborating with vloggers and hardly referencing their product.
-It’s advertising a lifestyle and an ideal rather than just a soft drink.
+It's advertising a lifestyle and an ideal rather than just a soft drink.

 Another good example is Nike.
-The Nike swoosh it pretty meaningless in and of itself, however, the culmination of good marketing and inspiring advertising creates a lasting association, which we project onto that simple swoosh.
-It’s hard to imagine a time when the Nike logo didn’t have this sort of connotation.
+The Nike swoosh is pretty meaningless in and of itself, however, the culmination of good marketing and inspiring advertising creates a lasting association, which we project onto that simple swoosh.
+It's hard to imagine a time when the Nike logo didn't have this sort of connotation.

-Honda has put out a mixture of awe-inspiring and whimsical adverts over the years, all of which embrace the notion of ‘the power of dreams’, and are an experience for the viewer.
-They advertise the brand’s diverse range of vehicles and technology in a refreshing way.
+Honda has put out a mixture of awe-inspiring and whimsical adverts over the years, all of which embrace the notion of ‘the power of dreams, and are an experience for the viewer.
+They advertise the brand's diverse range of vehicles and technology in a refreshing way.

 How can I target customers using emotion?

 So how do you use emotional branding to target customers and make them choose you over one of your competitors?
 First, you need to choose the emotion to appeal to.
 This requires a lot of thought as it really governs everything you’ll do later.
-Try and think about what’s appropriate for your customer base and they like.
+Try and think about what’s appropriate for your customer base and what they like.
 For example, a financial services company might want to focus on peace of mind.
 The tone needs to come across as ‘relax, it’s all being looked after.’

 Consider your customers' needs and utilise them to create a strategy.
 Ensure that all your brand communications are consistent, not just visually, but that the tone of voice always target the same emotion, and serve to reinforce the same message.